thiago132000/ecofsp/wp-content/plugins/litespeed-cache/readme.txt

 **For your own information:** LiteSpeed Cache for WordPress potentially stores a duplicate copy of every web page on display on your site.
 The pages are stored locally on the system where LiteSpeed server software is installed and are not transferred to or accessed by LiteSpeed employees in any way, except as necessary in providing routine technical support if you request it.
 All cache files are temporary, and may easily be purged before their natural expiration, if necessary, via a Purge All command.
 It is up to individual site administrators to come up with their own cache expiration rules.

 In addition to caching, our WordPress plugin has an Image Optimization feature.
-When optimization is requested, images are transmitted to a remote LiteSpeed server, processed, and then transmitted back for use on your site.
+When optimization is requested, images are transmitted to a remote QUIC.cloud server, processed, and then transmitted back for use on your site.
 LiteSpeed keeps copies of optimized images for 7 days (in case of network stability issues) and then permanently deletes them.
 Similarly, the WordPress plugin has a Reporting feature whereby a site owner can transmit an environment report to our server so that we may better provide technical support.
 Neither of these features collects any visitor data.
 Only server and site data is involved.

 Please see [LiteSpeed’s Privacy Policy](https://www.litespeedtech.com/company/privacy-policy) for our complete Privacy/GDPR statement.

 == Frequently Asked Questions ==

 = Why do the cache features require LiteSpeed Server? = This plugin communicates with your LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
-The plugin's cache features indicate to the server that a page is cacheable and for how long, or they invalidate particular cached pages using tags.
+The plugin’s cache features indicate to the server that a page is cacheable and for how long, or they invalidate particular cached pages using tags.

 LSCache is a server-level cache, so it's faster than PHP-level caches.
 [Compare with other PHP-based caches](https://www.litespeedtech.com/benchmarks/wordpress).

 A page cache allows the server to bypass PHP and database queries altogether.
 LSCache, in particular, because of its close relationship with the server, can remember things about the cache entries that other plugins cannot, and it can analyze dependencies.
 It can utilize tags to manage the smart purging of the cache, and it can use vary cookies to serve multiple versions of cached content based on things like mobile vs. desktop, geographic location, and currencies.
 [See our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).

 If all of that sounds complicated, no need to worry.
 LSCWP works right out of the box with default settings that are appropriate for most sites.
-[See the Beginner's Guide](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp:beginner).
+[See the Beginner's Guide](https://docs.litespeedtech.com/lscache/lscwp/beginner/).

-**Don't have a LiteSpeed server?** We're beta testing our new QUIC.cloud CDN service, and it allows those on *any server* (nginx and Apache included) to experience the power of LiteSpeed caching!
-[Click here](https://quic.cloud) to learn more or to give QUIC.cloud a try!
+**Don't have a LiteSpeed server?** Try our QUIC.cloud CDN service.
+It allows sites on *any server* (nginx and Apache included) to experience the power of LiteSpeed caching!
+[Click here](https://quic.cloud) to learn more or to give QUIC.cloud a try.

 = What about the optimization features of LSCache? =

 LSCWP includes additional optimization features, such as Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 Push, CDN Support, Browser Cache, Object Cache, Lazy Load for Images, and Image Optimization!
-And now, many of these features do not require the use of a LiteSpeed web server.
+These features do not require the use of a LiteSpeed web server.

 = Is the LiteSpeed Cache Plugin for WordPress free? =

 Yes, LSCWP will always be free and open source.
-That said, a LiteSpeed server is required for the **LiteSpeed Exclusive Features** (see the list above), and there are fees associated with some LiteSpeed server editions (see question 2).
+That said, a LiteSpeed server is required for the cache features, and there are fees associated with some LiteSpeed server editions.
+Some of the premium online services provided through QUIC.cloud (CDN Service, Image Optimization, Critical CSS, Low-Quality Image Placeholder, etc.) require payment at certain usage levels.
+You can learn more about what these services cost, and what levels of service are free, on [your QUIC.cloud dashboard](https://my.quic.cloud).

 = What server software is required for this plugin? =

-A LiteSpeed web server is required in order to use the LiteSpeed Exclusive Features of this plugin.
-See **Plugin Features** above for details.
+A LiteSpeed solution is required in order to use the **LiteSpeed Exclusive** features of this plugin.
+Any one of the following will work:

-* LiteSpeed Web Server Enterprise with LSCache Module (v5.0.10+)
+1. LiteSpeed Web Server Enterprise with LSCache Module (v5.0.10+)
-* OpenLiteSpeed (v1.4.17+) - Free and open source!
+2. OpenLiteSpeed (v1.4.17+)
-* LiteSpeed WebADC (v2.0+)
+3. LiteSpeed WebADC (v2.0+)

-Any single server or cluster including a LiteSpeed server will work.
+4. QUIC.cloud CDN

-The General Features may be used with any web server.
+The **General Features** may be used with *any* web server.
 LiteSpeed is not required.

 = Does this plugin work in a clustered environment? =